NathenGober/Stanford_AI_Classes/Deep Gen Models Lecture 2.md

 ![image](https://github.com/user-attachments/assets/26822dcb-ddca-4c1d-a7f7-53eba6878d4c)

-Logistic regression is an assumption.
+Logistic regression is an assumption but not as big of an assumption as Naive-based.
+- Stronger in practice.
+If you have more data, go with this.

 Logistic regression is a way to model conditional distribution of y given x where you assume that the conditional distribution takes a specific functional form... linearly combine X's based on alpha and will fit into the S function with z values.
 - Cannot represent the complicated dependancy on y and all x values
 - Have to assume independecies

+Naive-based is a big assumption where you assume the
+- If you have less data, go with this assumption.